 There is a large village car park at the rear of the building, which is free of charge for any visitors and residents, and a number of public buses run services every 10 minutes from outside the Folk Hall into the centre of York or out to Haxby and Wigginton.

-The Folk Hall’s fabulous café has re-opened with a new manager and a delicious new menu, and is currently open 9am-2pm Mon-Fri.
-Pop in for a delicious coffee and a freshly baked scone, or stay a little longer and choose from our broad menu of fresh, local dishes including cooked breakfasts and light lunches (vegetarian and gluten free options always on offer).
+The Folk Hall’s fabulous café has re-opened with a new manager and a delicious new menu, and is currently open 9am-5pm Monday to Friday, and 9am to 2pm on Saturday.
+Pop in for a delicious coffee and a freshly baked scone, or stay a little longer and choose from our broad menu of fresh, local dishes including cooked breakfasts, light lunches and afternoon snacks (vegetarian and gluten free options always on offer).

 We produce a monthly newsletter covering news and events across the village of New Earswick.
 Regular updates from New Earswick Residents’ Forum, New Earswick Parish Council, Sleeper Path Community Allotment, Community Action for Nature, and much more!
 Pick up your copy in the Folk Hall, The Garth or Open shop, or click the above link for a digital copy.